mzahov/ci4-chat-app/README.md

 - Real-time communication using WebSockets
 - Individual and group chats
-- RESTful CRUD operations for users and chats
+- RESTful CRUD operations for chats
 - User authentication and authorization
 - Responsive design with Bootstrap5
 - Efficient asset management using Vite